edgeryders/edgeryders-commons/profiles/commons/modules/contrib/metatag/README.txt

 * Multi-lingual support using the Entity Translation module.

+* Translation support using the Internationalization (i18n) module.

 * Per-path control over meta tags using the "Meta tags: Context" submodule (requires the Context module).

+* Integration with the Views module allowing meta tags to be controlled for individual Views pages, with each display in the view able to have different meta tags, by using the "Meta tags: Views" submodule.

+* Integration with the Panels module allowing meta tags to be controlled for individual Panels pages, by using the "Meta tags: Panels" submodule.

 * The fifteen Dublin Core Basic Element Set 1.1 meta tags may be added by enabling the "Meta tags: Dublin Core" submodule.